Brothers in Arms Hell's Highway Playstation 3

 The cost for faster delivery methods is based upon the weight of the items in your order.

-International: Shipping is free to all international locations if the order weights less than 2 pounds (1 kg).
+International: Shipping is a flat $3 if the order weights less than 2 pounds (1 kg).
 The cost of shipping orders over 2 pounds is based upon the weight of the items in your order.
-Please add items to your shopping cart to see the cost.

 What is the free shipping policy?